ezenob8/HW3-TijnutMitkadem1-EzequielAndErez/README.md

 Step 3:
 If you want to use CLion:

-Enter to CLion, go to File, then to New CMake Project from Sources.
-After that select the ex3 folder and mark OK.
-Finally choose the option: Import as a new CMake project, mark the cmake-build-debug folder and the file called CMakeLists.txt.
-Select OK, and then choose the option of New Window
+   A) Enter to CLion, go to File, and then to New CMake Project from Sources.

+   B) After that select the ex3 folder and mark OK.

+   C) Choose the option: Import as a new CMake project, mark the cmake-build-debug folder and open the file called      CMakeLists.txt.

+  D) Select OK, and then choose the option of New Window.

+   E) Now that we have the project opened, select ex3 folder, and open the CMakeLists.txt file for editting it.

+  F) In CMakeLists.txt, paste this below the line 4: set(CMAKE_CXX_FLAGS -pthread)

+  G) Then, go to the upper bar to Run, and select EditConfigurations...

+  H) Finally, write in Program arguments: fly.txt , and select OK.

 Compiling: